-At DCI, we work with schools to design inspired informal learning spaces, and we’d love to help you customize furniture that solves your respective space issue.
-And I can’t emphasize enough the creative potential in this approach.
+At DCI, we work with schools to design inspired informal learning spaces.
+And we’d love to help you customize furniture that solves your respective space issue.
+I can’t emphasize enough the creative potential in this approach.

 As architect Jane Smith notes in an article for College Planning & Management:

 The results also set the stage for amazing, popular campus destinations in unexpected places, as in a boiler-room-turned-classrooms at the University of Hartford, or the unassuming loading dock at the School of Visual Arts [in Manhattan] that now looks like a fine-arts gallery.

 So let’s take a look at some successful examples of the furniture effect.
 And in many of these examples, the students had direct input into the design process.

 Tailor It To Your Unique Needs

 That’s important because every solution should be catered to the specific needs and context of your school’s challenges and opportunities.
 Getting feedback from students is a great way to help clarify and flesh out these parameters.

 According one report from a UK school, these are factors that were important to their students: destination, identity, conversations, community, retreat, timely, human factors, resources, and refreshment.